 - Residential customers are billed every two months. - All other customers are billed monthly.

 How do I pay my bill?

 - Electronic Payments: Can be made through Paymentus or E-Pay, please see the "Pay Your Bill" Page for more information - Mail & Direct Payment: Can be mailed or delivered to our office at 1350 Turret Drive, Machesney Park, IL 61115 - After Hours Drop Box: We have two drop box locations.
 1350 Turret Drive, Machesney Park, IL 61115 and the North Park Fire Station at 605 Ramona Terrace by the north entrance. - Telephone: Payments are accepted 24 hours a day, 7 days a week at 1 (877) 369-2919.

 Why is my water turned off?

-- Service personnel may be working in the area and have turned the water off temporarily. - You are 4 months behind in your payments. - You are new to the area and have not called the district's office to connect or place the account in your name. - You have not responded to correspondence such as a yellow card placed on your door or a letter sent to your home to establish new service. - During the winter months, exposed pipes may freeze and stop the flow of water.
+- Service personnel may be working in the area and have turned the water off temporarily. - You are 2 bills behind in your payments.
+If you make a payment, please call the office at (815) 633-5461 to arrange a turn on.
+We are unable to turn the water back on until we speak with the customer directly. - You are new to the area and have not called the district's office to connect or place the account in your name. - You have not responded to correspondence such as a yellow card placed on your door or a letter sent to your home to establish new service. - During the winter months, exposed pipes may freeze and stop the flow of water.

 Why is my water pressure low?